Deilis/Deilis/README.md

 ### <h1><b>Hi there, I'm Deividas!👋</b></h1>
 I'm Deividas from Lithuania, and I worked as Chief Investigator in Cyber Crime related Crimes..

-And now I'm working as Cyber Threat Intelligence Analyst at Cencora...and this is my journey to Cyber Security (still on it..tho).
+And now I'm working as Cyber Threat Intelligence Researcher at Nord Security (aka best VPN and user security provider out there)...and this is my journey to Cyber Security (still on it..tho).
 ___________________
 <b>Quick bio about me:</b>
 <ul>